Tor Tre Ponti

 Restoration of the building

-A collection of paintings by Lelia Caetani, who established the Foundation named after her father Roffredo, are on permanent display at Tor Tre Ponti.
-They depict Ninfa, the Pontine countryside and the mountain villages.
+A collection of paintings by Lelia Caetani, who founded the Foundation named after her father Roffredo, is on permanent display at Tor Tre Ponti.
+The works depict Ninfa, the Pontine countryside and the mountain villages.

-The monumental complex of Tor Tre Ponti is a heritage available to the community, to enable it to grow culturally according to the vision of the Foundation.
+Tor Tre Ponti is a legacy available to the community, to enable it to grow culturally according to the vision of the Foundation.

 Tor Tre Ponti Today